mumu-cheng/EECS-542_Assignment2/README.md

 # EECS-542_Assignment2

+## Some tips about training
+1. Train by SGD with momentum.
+	Two regimes for batch size:
+	- Gradients are accumulated over 20 images.
+Each batch has a varied distribution of class labels.
+	- Batch size of 1 is used for online learning resulting in higher accuracy and faster convergence.
+Momentum of 0.99.
+2. Learning rate for VGG16 is 10^-4.
+3. Momentum is 0.9; weight decay is 5^-4 or 2^-4; learning rate for biases are doubled.
+4. Zero initialize the class-scoring layer.
+Random initialization performs badly.
+5. The image-to-image learning setting includes high effective batch size and correlated inputs.
+6. Do not normalize the loss.
+7. Two strategies: learning by stages & all at once.
+	- Fine-tuning in stages takes 36 hours;
+	- Fine-tuning all at once takes 18 hours;
+	- Don't train from scratch.
+8. Lager training set.
+Hariharan.
+9. Patch sampling?
+10. Class balancing and data augmentation are unnecessary.

 ## Dataset
 Download **PASCAL VOC 2011** and **VOC devkit** to root directory of this project, naming the folder as `TrainVal` and `VOCdevkit`, respectively.
 For the download links, please refer to the project instruction.
 Note that we are workign on **PASCAL VOC 2011 Segmentation Task**, please pay attention to the version and task.